What we know about the ALDS and NLDS so far: Matchups, schedule and more

 Kansas City and Detroit now head to the Division Series where the American League's No. 1 New York Yankees and No. 2 Cleveland Guardians, along with the National League's No. 1 Los Angeles Dodgers and No. 2 Philadelphia Phillies, are waiting.

-From the matchups to the schedule and more, here's what to know about the ALDS and NLDS so far:
+From the matchups to the schedule and more, here's what we know about the ALDS and NLDS so far:

 MLB playoff bracket: ALDS, NLDS matchups in 2024